tradingstrategy-ai/tradingview-defi-strategy/README.md

 - Daily timeframe for candles
 - Backtesting period of 2022-01-01 - 2023-04-01
 - Use a tight stop loss when entering a position
-  - This will result to multiple positions closed for stop loss and few profitable positions during the market rally
+  - This will result to multiple positions closed for stop loss and few profitable positions during market rallies

 - We target the following live trading pairs
   - [ETH/USDC pair on Uniswap v3 on Polygon with 5 BPS fee tier](https://tradingstrategy.ai/trading-view/polygon/uniswap-v3/eth-usdc-fee-5).
     See a note about this in `decide_trades()` Python code.
-  - Against [Coinbase ETH/USDC 60 BPS taker fee](https://help.coinbase.com/en/exchange/trading-and-funding/exchange-fees) (12x more expensive than DeFi)
+  - [Coinbase ETH/USDC with 60 BPS market taker fee](https://help.coinbase.com/en/exchange/trading-and-funding/exchange-fees) (12x more expensive than DeFi)

-- Both strategy implementations take a low number of positions, 10-20 positions for the backtesting period

 **Note**: Long only strategies are challenging in a descending or sideways cryptocurrencies market like 2021-2023.

 ### Technical indicator documentation